launching a model

 The default flight mode.

-The initial name is 'Default Flight Mode' but you can change it to something more meaningful.
+The initial name of the default flight mode is 'Default Flight Mode' but you can change it to something more meaningful like 'Cruise'.

 User-created flight modes

-To realise the power of flight modes, you must define your own!
+To realise the power of flight modes, you must create your own.

 To create a flight mode, click the '+' at the top right of the Flight modes menu.
 This opens the flight mode editor.
 The key parameters are name and condition: